open-estuary/estuary/doc/Grub_Manual.4All.md

    4. If you use D02 board, you should not input DTB in the grub.cfg but you must flash the DTB file into spiflash to avoid a known Mac address duplicate issue.

   You can get more information from the Deploy_Manual.txt guide.

+<h2 id="4">FAQ</h2>

+If you want to modify grub.cfg command line temporarily. please enter "E" key and you will face the "backspace" issue.

+You can fix backspace issue by changing terminal emulator's configuration.

+**For gnome-terminal**: Open "Edit" menu, select "Profile preferences".

+In "Compatibility" page, select "Control-H" in "Backspace key generates" listbox.

+**For Xterm**: press Ctrl key and left botton of mouse, and toggle on "Backarrow key (BS/DEL)" in mainMenu.